Guruvayur: Chembai Sangeetholsavam

 Chembai Sangeetholsavam is an annual Carnatic music festival held in Guruvayur by the Guruvayur Devaswom as a kind of homage to Chembai Vaidyanatha Bhagavatar, one of the titans of Carnatic Classical Music.
 Chembai had conducted the festival in the temple town on his own for about 60 years.
 He used to invite all the great Carnatic Musicians to perform in the temple town and in course of time, the scale of the festival rivalled the Thyagaraja Aradhana at Thiruvaiyaru, which is recognised as one of the most important festivals of homage paid to Saint Thyagaraja.

 The Guruvayur Devaswom decided to take charge after his death in 1974, and renamed it as Chembai Sangeetholsavam in his memory.
 About 2000-2500 musicians participate in this festival every year, and it is held for about 12–15 days culminating on the Guruvayur Ekadashi day, when all the musicians sing 5 favourite songs of Chembai and also the Pancharatna Kritis of Thyagaraja.

 Notable landmarks

 Guruvayur Temple

-The Guruvayur Temple is a famous Krishna temple and is an important regional place of worship for Hindus.
-It is often referred to as Bhuloka Vaikuntham, which translates to the holy abode of Vishnu on earth.
+The Guruvayur Temple is a Hindu temple of Krishna.
+It is often referred to as Bhuloka Vaikuntham, meaning the holy abode of Vishnu on earth.
 The idol installed here represents a form of the deity Vishnu bearing four arms carrying the conch Panchajanya, the discus Sudarshana Chakra, the mace Kaumodaki, and the lotus.
 Adorned with a tulasi garland, the idol represents Vishnu as revealed to Vasudeva and Devaki at the time of his incarnation of Krishna.
 The presiding deity in the sanctum sanctorum is Vishnu.
-He faces east and his idol is 4 feet tall.
-Even though this is not a much small idol, devotees consider him as Balakrishna.
-He is worshipped according to the puja routines laid down by Adi Sankaracharya and later written formally in the Tantric way by Chennas Narayanan Namboodiri (born in 1427).
-The Chennas Namboodiris are the hereditary Tantris of the Guruvayur temple.
+It faces east and is 4 feet tall.
 There are sub-shrines for Ganesha, Ayyappan, and Bhagavati inside the complex, and also two shrines for Ganesha and serpent deities under the temple outside the complex.